fingerskier/manthra/README.md

 	Richard P. Feynman

-It would seem or Lord finds out desires not too strong, but to weak.
+It would seem our Lord finds our desires not too strong, but too weak.
   C.S.
 Lewis